sararunda/owen-wilsons-wow/README.md

 Using HTML, Sass, Javascript, React.

-Use of mediaqueries for the adaptation of the application to the different devices.
+Use of mediaqueries for the adaptation of the application to the different devices, mobile, tablet and desktop.

 Use of routes for web browsing